-How does ANZ Group Holdings operate?
+How does ANZ Group Holdings work?

 What Are the Key Operations Driving ANZ Group Holdings’s Success?